 Chris McDermott noticed his hearing had changed following his time served in the forces.
 Even though he had his hearing checked at the hospital, Chris wasn’t given a hearing aid.

 Over time, he found problems with his hearing were beginning to affect his social life.
 “It was awful,” he says, “I’d be stood in a pub talking to my friends and I couldn’t hear a word they were saying.
 I was getting really desperate.”

-He also found that it was affecting his career as a bus driver.
+He also found that it was affecting his career as a bus driver even if !
+People who are deaf or have hearing problems may drive without informing DVLA of their physical condition.
 “People were getting on the bus and you talk to the bus driver’s left hand side, which is my bad ear, so I wasn’t hearing what they were saying.
 The background noise of the bus itself made it almost impossible to understand anyone - it was very frustrating for me.”
 It wasn’t until 2011 that Chris decided to go to Amplifon.
 “My Audiologist was brilliant, really approachable and thorough,” he says.
 The Audiologist gave him a free, in-depth hearing test using pioneering technology to identify his particular needs.
 “She showed me all the options available to me, and then once I’d picked a hearing aid, she talked me through why it would make a difference,” Chris says.

 “She also showed me how it could be adjusted to work in different environments, which was perfect for me, as I like going to live music gigs.”

 Chris was then offered a trial for his new hearing aid, with no purchase upfront and no obligation to buy “I took up the offer of a free trial,” he laughs, “But to be honest, the improvement was noticeable straight away.”